thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 To conclude, we decided to design thin-edge actors on top of tokio without using actix.
 - Tokio provides the key building blocks: asynchronous tasks and in-memory channels.
-- By comparison with actor life-cycles defined and controlled by a framework, we prefer the simplicity and generality of actors which behaviors are freely defined as `async fn run(&mut self)` methods.
+- By comparison with actor life-cycles defined and controlled by a framework, we prefer the simplicity and generality of actors which behaviors are freely defined as `async fn run(self)` methods.
 - We need the flexibility to connect actors along various communication patterns, with no restrictions on the type nor the number of messages sent as a reaction to a former message, not even on the targets and the reaction time window.